siddh34/DSA_TEMPLATES/heaps/readme.md

 * Three operations include insert ( log n ), pop_max / pop_min ( log n ), get_max / get_min ( 1 )
 * Two types min heap & max heap
 * It is Complete BT, Filled from left to right, in max, min heap property is like parent >= children for max heap, for min heap it is like parent children
+* While insertion we move from bottom to top